Lucaspec72/Mass-Effect-Drive-Mod-KSP/MassEffectDrive/readme.txt

 -Fixed issues with Flux Discharging not working -Changed Time.fixedDeltaTime to TimeWarp.fixedDeltaTime to fix timewarp not properly setting ressources.
 -Made every fixedUpdate code of the vesselModule only run when Highlogic is set to LoadedSceneIsFlight to avoid error spam in console.
+-Boosted the max multiplier for Flux venting to 100

 Alpha 1.1 hotfix :